 - For 9-36VDC power supply, wire #1 corresponds to the negative charge (-) and wire #3 corresponds to the positive charge (+).
-Wire #2 is for GROUND. - If PB3 (or PB4) is set to A/B pushbutton select function, connect output A to K5 (or K6) and output B to K7 (or K8).
-See Section 4.1.12.2 on page 26 on how to set to this function. - Due to the possibility of voltage spikes on the contactors, suppressors are recommended on contactors being driven by Flex relays.
+Wire #2 is for GROUND. - Due to the possibility of voltage spikes on the contactors, suppressors are recommended on contactors being driven by Flex relays.